The Perfect Answer

 “So about tomorrow…,” Levi said raising the chopsticks to his lips and taking a bite of the lemon chicken, “I want you to think of this as your first job.
 You will be playing a role.
 How much is left on your lease?”

 “Here is the plan - We’ll head over in the morning and tidy the place up so it doesn’t look like someone broke in, and get your ID, assuming it’s still there.”

 “Keep in mind we’ll need to contact anyone you have an account with.
 Utility companies, cell phone provider, whatever… so if you need to get account numbers and customer service numbers on that stuff, get it before the movers get there.
-Then we’ll head to the office to pay off the rest of your lease, and arrange for them to do a final walk-through after the movers are done.
-Story goes, you and I were dating and have gotten serious, so you’re going to move in with me.
+Then we’ll head to the office to pay off the rest of your lease and arrange for them to do a final walk-through after the movers are done.
+The story goes, you and I were dating and have gotten serious, so you’re going to move in with me.
 Your forwarding address will be one of my P.O. boxes.
 I’ll have the movers scheduled for 10 a.m.
 We’ll supervise them as they pack and load your stuff onto their truck.
 After the walk-through is done and signed off on, we’ll follow the movers back here and have them load your stuff onto the service elevator.
 Then we’ll take it from there.”

-“Don’t worry, I’ll be there with you.
+“Don’t worry.
+I’ll be there with you.
 You don’t have to remember any of that on your own.
 I am, however, expecting you to remember the details of our relationship.
-We’ve been dating for five months and two weeks, your age, only backwards.
+We’ve been dating for five months and two weeks, your age, only backward.
 We met in a coffee shop.
 Barista got our orders mixed up.
 You’re moving ‘downtown’.
 And the bonus answer is ‘the rooftop patio at the Hard Rock last night’.”